gary8564/gpe_bench_nxf/README.md

 ## Comparison between Nextflow and Snakemake

+The same benchmark example is used in [gpe_bench_smk](https://github.com/gary8564/gpe_bench_smk) repo to demonstrate and compare how snakemake and nextflow work.

 | Aspect             | Nextflow                              | Snakemake                                                                       |
 | ------------------ | ------------------------------------- | ------------------------------------------------------------------------------- |
 | Workflow language  | Groovy DSL                            | Python-based                                                                    |